“That blew up, I got around 300K views, tons of people asking where they can buy my art”

 I got a lot of my Instagram following through the LA articles published online, and right now my Instagram is mainly focussed on my LA series, and it’s such a niche that it does really well with that audience that the people who like it, really really like it!
 I think I’m quite picky (laughs) but the way your feed looks is important.
 I only post illustrations, that’s a rule.
 I think it’s important not to mix personal life and work, as in I won’t post about my breakfast or my holiday.
 I mean that works for some, where their personality is part of the work’s identity, but that’s not me, I only post about my illustration.

-Do you use events like exhibitions or Christmas to create urgency with buyers?
+Do you use events like art exhibitions or Christmas to create urgency with buyers?

 The exhibitions I have been part of with the galleries, like Spoke Art, they’ll time that around an event.
 For example, they are doing a Game of Thrones exhibition for the new season, so they’ll ride that momentum.
 So only with the galleries, I think.
 I recently did a bundle on one of my most popular prints which has three variants, so I did a buy 2 get the 3rd free type of thing which did quite well.
 Christmas is huge, just naturally.
 I preempt Christmas a little and create more work to sell then.

-How do you go about pricing and sizing your work?
+How do you go about pricing and sizing your artwork?

 I offer only two sizes in open editions; A2 at £50 and A3 for £30.
 The smaller/cheaper option always does best.
 You need to take into consideration print costs, and I like to think about my audience, like I know they are not art collectors, they are just regular people who are passionate about my subjects.
 My audience is 90% American so I take the exchange rate into account.
 Mostly I just know my audience are looking for a gift for their son or friend so I can’t price it too high because it puts them off and will only appeal to collectors, but then you can’t price it too low because then it looks cheap, so it’s a balance.
 Know your audience I guess.